balfieri/flightplan/README.md

 It prints out a weight-and-balance check for the specific tail number and type.

-It prints out the closest diversion airport information (default: with a runway >= 2000 ft) for each checkpoint as well as for 25%, 50%, and 75% midpoints between checkpoints.
+It prints out the closest diversion airport information (default: with a runway >= 2500 ft) for each checkpoint as well as for 25%, 50%, and 75% midpoints between checkpoints.
+It allow turf runways (will add an option to specify asphault only).

 It prints out information for all airports such as runways, comm frequencies, and navaids.